 Skip to main content

-If you run a small or medium Australian business, here’s a little secret: Big brands don’t just pick better merchandise, they pick smarter merchandise.
-Companies like eBay, KPMG and Australian banks know precisely how to stretch a merchandise budget—because they understand one thing most SMEs don’t: There are entire categories of promotional products you’ve never considered and they’re not actually expensive.
+If you run a small or medium Australian business, here’s something you might not know: Big brands don’t just choose better merchandise, they choose smarter options.
+Companies like eBay, KPMG, and major Australian banks know exactly how to make the most of their merchandise budget.
+They understand something many SMEs miss: there are whole categories of promotional products you may not have thought about, and they’re more affordable than you’d expect.

-Today, we’re lifting the curtain.
-Below is the kind of merch big brands use all the time—yet SMEs rarely know what is available, affordable, or ridiculously effective.
+Today, we’re sharing some insider knowledge.
+Below, you’ll find the types of merchandise big brands use all the time, but most SMEs don’t realise are available, affordable, or highly effective.
 Ready?
 Let’s play corporate detective.

 1. Apparel Add-Ons SMEs Rarely Think About